YuukanOO/uniformcss.com/get-started/fundamentals/modules.md

 date: 1000-01-07
 ---

 ## What are Modules?

 Modules in Uniform are pre-built components for common UI elements such as buttons, forms, and tables.
 Uniform provides these modules to help avoid having to build these types of components from scratch.

 Out of the box, Uniform includes modules for **buttons**, **responsive tables**, **form elements**, **markdown**, and **wrappers**.

+{% include shortcodes/video, id: 'GUQqC8abh6Y' %}

 ---